PFlege-cmd/bif-retreat-tutorial/README.md

 Welcome to the brief tutorial on test-driven development (TDD)!

 TDD has become the de facto standard for writing clean code.
 It combines several proven software-development practices in one set of actionable steps.
+In this tutorial, you will implement a set of string-matching algorithms, starting from simple to complex ones.
+Start of with brute-force exact matching, as described in the _test.py file.
+You can start with the classes defined in matcher.py

-In this tutorial, you will implement the pigeonhole principle, a pattern matching approach combining exact with approximate matching approaches.
+You will finish by implementing  the pigeonhole principle, a pattern matching approach combining exact with approximate matching approaches.

 In approximate string matching (e.g., allowing up to k mismatches), the pigeonhole principle offers a simple but powerful insight: